wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

-# 1. Overview
+# Overview

 This is a set of four scripts to follow the rct-pipeline.

-Its purpose is to:
+The purpose is to:

 i.
 Output a segment level csv dataset for each tile and plot.
 ii.
 Create an input parameter dataset suitable for the mimics model